josephdviviano/horoma/consistency_regularizer/README.md

 # ConvNet model with consistency regularization

-All the files needed for running this model are lying flat in this folder.
+All the files needed for running this model are lying flat in this folder.<br>
+One thing to note is that most of the scripts here are taken from code for b2pomt_baseline given by TAs for block-2 of OMSignal project.
+Since OMSignal had multi-task problem so code is written in such a way that it can run for multi-task optimization.
+It would be usefule to keep this in mind when trying to understand the implementations.

 ## Usage